Connect with others who understand.

 It’s important to note that compared to those without the condition, people with schizophrenia are more likely to be harmed by others.
 They also tend to hurt themselves, rather than others around them.

 Most people living with schizophrenia aren’t violent.
 Violence isn’t a core part of the condition.
-It’s wrong to assume someone will be dangerous or engage in aggressive behavior simply because they’ve been diagnosed with schizophrenia.
+It’s wrong to assume that someone will be dangerous or engage in aggressive behavior just because they’ve been diagnosed with schizophrenia.

 Possible Causes of Aggression in Schizophrenia